invertase/react-native-firebase/docs/interfaces/_lib_index_d_.rnappleauth.appleauthrequestresponsefullname.md

 ## What is it?

-The response object (`responseObject.fullname`) passed back from apple as the credential provider.
+The response object (`responseObject.fullName`) passed back from apple as the credential provider.

 ```js
 import appleAuth, {